 For the learning procedure, after the random initialization of $\vec{\theta}=\vec{\theta}_0$ and the evaluation of the initial cost function $\mathcal{C}_0$, we calculate the gradient $\nabla \mathcal{C}|_{\vec{\theta}=\vec{\theta}_0}$ and update the parameters using the gradient descent

 where $\alpha$ is a learning rate hyperparameter and $t$ is an iteration index.
-Overall, each step of gradient descent requires two experiments for each partial derivative and a single experiment for the cost function evaluation for each layer.
+Overall, each step of gradient descent requires two experiments for each partial derivative and a single experiment for the cost function evaluation.

 Just as gradient methods can encounter issues in classical neural networks, gradient descent in quantum circuits can sometimes struggle to provide stable performance without some additional optimization.
 Since we use the probability distributions that are provided by the quantum processor for the gradient calculations, we inevitably face noisy data.
-It is important to note that various optimization techniques inherited from classical deep learning (e.g., ADAM~\cite{Kingma2015AdamAM}, stochastic gradient descent and cost function regularization) can be used to improve the network performance.
+It is important to note that various optimization techniques inherited from classical deep learning (e.g., ADAM (see Ref.~\cite{Kingma2015AdamAM} and Appendix~\ref{AppendixSecADAM}), stochastic gradient descent and cost function regularization) can be used to improve the network performance.

 We illustrate the whole computational network, both classical (orange) and quantum (blue) parts, in Fig.~\ref{qcn}.
 First, we initialize the circuit, which can be done either randomly or via using a predefined state (warm-start).
-We evaluate the cost function Eq.~\eqref{cost} by sampling the state and checking the satisfactory requirement -- in the case where the objective value is not sufficiently small, we calculate gradients using Eq.~\eqref{grad_calc} and update the circuit's parameters $\vec{\theta}$ using Eq.~\eqref{grad_dec} with classical optimizers if needed.
+We evaluate the cost function Eq.~\eqref{cost} by sampling the state and checking the satisfactory requirement -- in the case where the objective value is not sufficiently small, we calculate gradients using Eq. ~\eqref{grad_calc} and update the circuit's parameters $\vec{\theta}$ using Eq.~\eqref{grad_dec} with classical optimizers if needed.
 When we aim to obtain a solution with the known target cost function $\mathcal{C}_{\mbox{target}}$, we update the parameters of our circuit until this value is reached.
 In the situation where the target energy is unknown, the gradient descent procedure is performed until the convergence.